2021 Preservation Award Application

-The Los Angeles Conservancy welcomes applications for its 39th Annual Preservation Awards, honoring outstanding achievement in historic preservation.
-An independent jury of distinguished architects, preservation professionals, and business and community leaders selects awards.
-We will present the awards at a luncheon in spring 2020.
+The Los Angeles Conservancy welcomes applications for its 40th annual Preservation Awards, honoring outstanding achievement in historic preservation.
+An independent jury of regarded architects, preservation professionals, and business and community leaders selects awards.
+We will present the awards at a luncheon in 2021.

 Please read below carefully before submitting your application, and contact us if you have any questions.